SarahTamayao/twiddler/README.md

 - [x] UI improvements!
   - [x] Round profile pictures
-  - [x] Gray placeholder text when composing tweet that disappears when you start typing
+  - [x] Gray placeholder text when composing tweet that disappears when you start typing; tap to dismiss keyboard
   - [x] Character countdown turns red when you're over the limit
   - [x] Tweet timestamp in details view formatted with a little dot like in the Twitter app